forrtproject/FReD-data/output/flora_faq.md

 Response

+### What is the outcome based on?

+We rely on what replication authors say in the abstract, or if not stated there, what is written in the report (discussion and conclusion sections).
+If studies are part of a meta-paper, we rely on the individual reports where available, and otherwise on the main criterion used by the meta-paper's authors.
+The outcome refers to whether the central finding that the replication was designed to test could be replicated and may leave out robustness checks and exploratory analyses.

 ### What is the outcome if the manipulation check failed so the hypothesis could not be tested?

 This will be coded as failed.
 Also, if the manipulation check was successful and the main test failed, it is coded as failed.
 Equivalent to these cases are studies with a preliminary test (e.g., gender knowledge gap test before stereotype threat test).